-The winter of 2014 has actually set a low temperature record in the Vancouver area, but it's nothing compared to spending record-setting the winter of 1949 in the Fraser Canyon area around North Bend, as remembered by 100-year-old memoirist Frank White in his book Harbour Days, forthcoming from Harbour Publishing in October:
+The winter of 2014 has actually set a low temperature record in the Vancouver area, but it's nothing compared to spending record-setting the winter of 1949 in the Fraser Canyon area around North Bend, as remembered by 100-year-old memoirist Frank White in his book That Went By Fast: My First Hundred Years, forthcoming from Harbour Publishing in October:

 The next thing that happened was the bottom fell out of the thermometer.
 This was the winter of 1949-50, which turned out to be one of the...
 Read this post

 This is a blog administered by Daniel Francis, Editor of the Encyclopedia of British Columbia www.knowbc.com.
 Along with publisher Howard White, we plan to blog about all manner of BC-related subjects, be they cultural, historical, economic or political.
 We also have invited other EBC contributors to join the discussion.
 And of course we welcome your comments on whatever you read here.
 We want to make it a lively space for conversation about what is going on in the province.
 Join us!